-When the polarity is reversed, current does not flow because the electrons that are trying to enter the N-type material are repelled, as are the holes trying to enter the P-type material.
-The reverse polarity attracts majority carriers away from the junction and not towards it.
-Very little current flows across the PN junction-called reverse leakage current-in this case.
+When the polarity is reversed, majority carriers are attracted away from the junction, not toward it.
+Very little current flows across the PN junction - called reverse leak- age current - in this case.
 Allowing only unidirectional current flow is what allows a semiconductor diode to act as rectifier.